Translate international Google Ads campaigns

 Search engine marketing

-The ‘internationalization’ of a website presents a range of challenges.
-Translating your website or online shop is the first step of the journey; however, it can be some time until the first enquiries or sales are generated via SEO (search engine optimization).
-International SEA (search engine advertising) campaigns are a valuable source of assistance in this regard, since optimized, expertly translated Google Ads work fast to deliver relevant traffic in extra-quick time.
-In the best case scenario, this relevant traffic results directly in the much hoped-for transactions.
-Alongside this increase in sales, international Google Ad campaigns bring two other advantages.
-First, evaluating the performance of translated ads provides valuable usage-related KPIs (key performance Indicators), which can be used to analyze user behaviour on your website.
-Second, SEA campaigns have a branding effect, since your brand is perceived internationally in connection with certain keywords in the minds of potential customers.
+The internationalization of a website presents a range of challenges.
+Translating your website or online shop is the first step of the journey; however, it can be some time before the first inquiries or sales are generated via SEO (search engine optimization).
+International SEA (search engine advertising) campaigns can provide a valuable boost in this regard, since optimized, expertly translated Google Ads work to deliver relevant traffic in extra-fast time.
+In the best case scenario, this relevant traffic results directly in the desired transactions.
+Alongside this increase in sales, international Google Ads campaigns bring two other advantages.
+First, evaluating the performance of translated ads provides valuable usage-related KPIs (key performance Indicators), which can be used to analyze user behavior on your website.
+Second, Google Ads campaigns have a branding effect, since your brand is linked with certain keywords in the minds of potential customers worldwide.

-Search engine advertising: forms of marketing that occur via international search engines like Google, Bing or Yahoo, and in the display network
+Search engine advertising (SEA) refers to forms of marketing that occur via international search engines like Google, Bing or Yahoo as well as in the display network

 SEA as a facet of search engine marketing enables products and services to be marketed via commonly used search engines.
 While Google takes pole position, ad marketing on Bing and Yahoo can also be profitable in the right context.
-When you conduct SEA, you as the advertiser book ads based on a selection of relevant keywords that are identified in advance through extensive keyword research.
+When you carry out SEA, you as the advertiser book ads based on a selection of relevant keywords that are identified in advance through extensive keyword research.
 Costs are only incurred if a user clicks on the ad and is taken to the corresponding target URL or landing page.
-This billing model used is referred to as ‘cost-per-click’ (CPC) and is far results-oriented than advertising billed according to impressions (CPM).
-This means that the ROI (return on investment) can be controlled in line with targets and an exact budget planned.
-The costs for an advertisement differ widely according to the industry and may also be subject to considerable fluctuations between countries.
-Alongside the use of ad marketing in search engines, a display network can also open up interesting markets.
-Here, ads with similar content can be distributed across a variety of websites and apps in an intelligent manner to arouse the interest of potential customers.
+This billing model is referred to as ‘cost-per-click’ (CPC) and is more results-oriented than advertising billed according to impressions (CPM).
+This means that the ROI (return on investment) can be controlled in line with targets and a planned budget.
+The costs for an ad differ widely according to the industry and may also be subject to considerable fluctuations between countries.
+Alongside the use of ad marketing in search engines, a display network can open up interesting markets.
+Here, thematically similar ads can be distributed across various websites in a targeted manner to arouse the interest of potential customers.

-- High quality, well-executed SEA ads rank instantly in the visible area of the search engine.
+- High quality, well-executed ads rank instantly in the visible area of the search engine.

 - SEA is well suited for brand building: concise brand messages aid awareness and are readily remembered.

-- Native Google Ads translations ensure precise targeting for sales-critical keywords in each global target market.
+- Google Ads translations by native speakers ensure precise targeting based on sales-relevant keywords in each global target market.

-- SEA enables precise international budget planning based on a plannable ROI.
+- SEA enables precise international budget planning based on a predictable ROI.